mickcrosse/PERMUTOOLS/README.md

 For usage, please see [examples](#examples) and [example M-files](examples).

-## Correction Methods used in PERMUTOOLS
+## Correction Methods in PERMUTOOLS

 ### Max Statistic Correction for Multiple Tests